Manhattan 2009

 3rd Floor

-The Third floor of the Multi-purpose building that houses the temple has a version of an LDS meetinghouse designed specifically to fit the space of the floor.
+The Third floor of the Multi-purpose building that houses the temple has a meetinghouse designed specifically to fit the space of the floor.
 It contains a chapel, cultural hall, baptismal font (like a font in many LDS Chapels, and not like the larger font on the first floor for proxy temple work,) and classrooms.
+This chapel occupies both this floor of the temple and the corresponding floor of the skyscraper the temple building wraps around, the two buildings being part of a single whole, and both owned by the Church.

 Pipe organ